 - at midterm of spring semester to review midterm grades and academic progress,

-- for continuing students, in early April to plan your schedule for the following year.
+- for continuing students, in late March to plan your schedule for the following year.

 The registrar may send you a note asking you to see your advisor.
 At other times your advisor may contact you, asking you to stop by his or her office to take care of some business.
 There is always an important reason why you have been contacted.
 Please respond immediately to such requests.